crestcode/melody_maker/README.md

 # MelodyMaker

-TODO: Write a gem description
+MelodyMaker is a Ruby gem to easily generate random musical melodies for practice and profit.

 ## Installation